Skip to content

 C#

-// Had to specify type arguments even when arbitrary
+// Had to specify arbitrary type arguments even though they were irrelevant

 string listName = nameof(List<int>); // "List"